Sunset at the Phoenix Airport

 40 hours after landing

 We went down to breakfast at 6 AM.
 After hours of sleep and a full meal, I began to feel human again.
-We spent the day planning our next options looking at all the flights across the states from JFK deciding where we would go next.
-Do we go to Raleigh, paint a rental home there then buy a car.
-Do we stay there or drive to Phoenix?
-Do we go to Florida, the best place to get good deals on used cars?
+We spent the day planning our next options, looking at all the flights across the states from JFK and deciding where we would go next.
+Do we go to Raleigh, paint a rental home there, then buy a car?
+Maybe we could stay in the rental or drive to Phoenix?
+Should we go to Florida, the best place to get good deals on used cars?

 We didn’t have the tickets in hand yet.
 The way things were going, we’d believe it when we saw it.
 It was hard to trust that airline rep. Whether he acted alone or under the direction of the company in trying to weasel out of paying for our return tickets, we could not disregard the possibility that they might just fly us to Tokyo, outside of Finnish jurisdiction, and leave us to our own devices there.